Types of Indices Moving Averages

 The SMA and EMA indices trading moving averages are the most commonly used Moving averages to trade indices.
 Whereas the EMA indices trading moving average has a more sophisticated method of calculation, its more popular than the SMA indices trading moving average.

-EMA on the other hand uses an acceleration factor and it is more responsive to the indices trend.
+EMA on the other hand uses an acceleration factor and it is more responsive to the trend.

 The SMA and EMA can also be used to generate entry and exit points when indices trading.
-These Moving averages can also be combined with Fibonacci and ADX indicators to generate confirmation the stock indices signals generated by these moving averages.
+These Moving averages can also be combined with Fibonacci and ADX indicators to generate confirmation the signals generated by these moving averages.